vygr/ChrysaLisp/README.md

 # ChrysaLisp

-WARNING: There seams to be some issues with MacOS Mohave and the current SDL version.
+WARNING: There seams to be some issues with MacOS Mojave and the current SDL version.
 There is a new release of SDL out soon that should hopefully fix these problems.
-I'm looking at the Beta version of the new SDL on Mohave and there still seams to be problems with it.
-An executable created on High Sierra works absolutly fine on Mohave, so it's most strange.
+I'm looking at the Beta version of the new SDL on Mojave and there still seams to be problems with it.
+An executable created on High Sierra works absolutly fine on Mojave, so it's most strange.

 -------